-Like we said, you’re busy.
-You don’t have to attach a PowerPoint presentation outlining the goals of the meeting to your invite.
-Get right to the point with the goals, agenda and the purpose of the meeting so your guests can take it in and get on with their day quickly.
-Like this paragraph, a prompt invitation is easy to read while signifying it’s important.
+You do not have to attach a PowerPoint presentation outlining the goals of the meeting to your invite.
+Get right to the point with the goals, agenda and the purpose of the meeting, so your guests can take it in and get on with their day quickly.
+Like this paragraph, a prompt invitation is easy to read, and highlights what is important.

-Your style of communication may be colloquial as can be, but double, triple, quadruple check there are no typos.
-Typos say, I expect you to take the time to prepare for and attend my meeting, but I’m so important that I didn’t even bother to re-read my invitation to you.
+Your style of communication may be colloquial, however double or triple check if there are any typos.
+Typos say, I expect you to take the time to prepare for and attend my meeting, however, I did not take the time to re-read my invitation to you.

 A highly unscientific poll of my colleagues confirms that typos are one of the top office pet peeves.
-Just the thought of a your for you’re or their, there, they’re mix up makes me cringe.
-It’s sloppy and signifies a lack of care and attention to detail.
-That’s not the impression you want to make or the expectation you want for your meeting as a whole.
+Allowing mistakes like your for you’re or their, there, they’re is sloppy and signifies a lack of care and attention to detail.
+That is not the impression you want to make or the expectation you want for your meeting as a whole.
 Take that extra minute or two to read your text out loud, adjust any wonky autocorrects, and confirm the spelling of names.
-Definitely double-check the spelling of names.
+Definitely double-check the spelling.

 Get all of your ducks in a row before sending out the invitation.
 It should only take you a few minutes to find a room, book it, and order any necessary tech equipment and catering before you send out your meeting invitations, all from a single interface in your Outlook.
-Don’t forget to include those details—such as room name, Skype link, and call in number—for your guests.
+Do not forget to include those details—such as room name, link (in case the meeting is online or hybrid), and call in number—for your guests.

 Missing details show a lack of consideration for invitees.
-It signals, I demand your attendance, but I haven’t thought about you enough to ensure you’ll easily arrive without confusion, stress, or misunderstanding.
-It’s the meeting equivalent of not holding open the door.
+It signals, I demand your attendance, but I have not thought about you enough to ensure you will easily arrive without confusion, stress, or misunderstanding.
+It is the meeting equivalent of not holding open the door.

 Add a personal touch

 Personal twists are an easy way to make your guests feel valued for their work and their personalities.
 A few memorable (or even mundane) details about your guests show that you care enough to get to know them on a personal level.
-These aren’t cogs in a wheel; they’re your colleagues and clients.
+These are not cogs in a wheel; they are your colleagues and clients.
 There will be plenty of time to get down to business during the meeting, so try being a little less transactional in your invite.

 Raise the morale right off the bat with references to previous meetings together, relevant office anecdotes, mild teasing, or personal details.
-“I know you LOVE Pat at the second floor reception, so I’ll make sure they’re in on Wednesday to spill more coffee on you.”
-“Looking forward to hearing which college your son ended up choosing.
-Go Wildcats!”
+“I know you LOVE Pat at the second floor reception, so I will make sure they are in on Wednesday to spill more coffee on you.”
+“Looking forward to hearing which college your son ended up choosing.”
 “I heard about your performance at the office softball game last week.
-I’ve asked my dog to send you some ball retrieval tips.”
+I have asked my dog to send you some ball retrieval tips.”